SkafteNicki/dtu_mlops/s5_continues_x/M15_continues_integration.md

       at a later point due to shape errors, however these custom errors will probably make more sense to the end user.
 Implement at least one raised error or warning somewhere in your code and use either `pytest.raises` or `pytest.warns` to check that they are correctly raised/warned.
+      As inspiration, the following implements `ValueError` in code belonging to the model:
       ```python
       def forward(self, x: Tensor):
          if x.ndim != 4: